Several children found dead in German apartment | DW | 03.09.2020

 Authorities discovered the children's bodies in a west German town of Solingen but have yet to comment on the cause of death.
-The investigation is ongoing.
+Police intend to question the children's 27-year-old mother.

 German police said five children were found dead in an apartment block in Solingen, near Cologne, on Thursday.
 The children are believed to be between one and eight years of age.